 About our Guest Lauren C. Tyson

-- Lauren Tyson is the CEO and founder of Liquor Licensee Advisor located in Riverside, California.
+- Lauren Tyson is the CEO and founder of Tyson Liquor License Consulting located in Murrieta, California.

-- She consults with licensed establishments on how to prevent and manage alcohol-related risk, either before or after an incident.
+- She consults with licensed establishments on how to prevent and manage alcohol-related risks, either before or after an incident.

 - Lauren is a court-qualified standard-of-care expert witness in civil lawsuits where a licensed establishment is involved.